harmony-ai-solutions/vts-harmony-link-plugin/README.md

 This project is meant to create an engaging experience combining the charm of anime characters brought to life with cutting-edge technologies.
 It allows you to interact with desired character in real-time without powerful hardware.

+By forking and adapting the initial repo to work with our Harmony Link Middleware, we allow for fully local setup without cloud services, as well as participating in newest developments in AI Technology for creating realistic AI Characters.

 ## Features

 - 🎤 **Voice Interaction:** Speak to your AI character and get instant (almost) responses.